therealahrion/ViPER4Android-FX-Legacy/INSTRUCTIONS.md

 MK_SFFX                (Contains proper permissions for mkdir command regardless of install method.
 Always put this at end of any mkdir command)
 CP_PRFX                (Contains the proper copy command regardless of install method.
 Always use this instead of a manual cp command)
 CP_SFFX                (Contains proper permissions for cp command regardless of install method.
 Always put this at end of any cp command)
-WP_PRFX                (Non-data files only.
-Contains the proper rm command for files regardless of install method.
-Always use this instead of a manual rm command)
-WPFOL_PRFX             (Non-data folders only.
-Contains the proper rm command for folders regardless of install method.
-Always use this instead of a manual rm -r command)
-WPFOL_SFFX             (Non-data folders only.
-Contains proper suffix (.replace for magisk installs) for rm -r command regardless of install method.
-Always put this at end of any $RMFOL_PRFX command)
 UNITY                  (Conatins proper location for mod regardless of install method - MODPATH for magisk installs) EXT                    (Only applicable to unity-scripts.
 The extension for script files in $SH) SH                     (Only applicable to unity-scripts.
 The directory in which the script is running)